tfpk/discourse-reveal-anonymous/README.md

-# discourse-anonymous-moderators
+# discourse-reveal-anonymous

-Allows moderators to have a second account for performing actions anonymously.
-Other staff members can see the real identity of the account.
+Allows anonymous users to have their true identity revealed.